- Environment & Conservation

 Seattle Public Utilities provides reliable, high-quality drinking water to 1.4 million people who live in Seattle, King County and portions of southern Snohomish County.
 Thoughtful planning and strategic investment in our drinking water supplies and infrastructure will help ensure our region has enough water to meet the needs of our customers for decades.

 To plan for long-term needs and meet regulatory requirements, Seattle Public Utilities regularly updates its Water System Plan.
 The 2019 Water System Plan is the latest update.
 It describes near- and long-term plans for the regional water system.
 It also focuses on updates to the water system and programs since the 2013 Water System Plan was completed.

-SPU released the Public Review Draft of the 2013 Water System Plan on April 2, 2012.
-A public meeting was held on April 17, 2012, to present the public with details about the plan and to provide a forum for discussion.
-The recommended final plan, which contained changes to address the comments received on the draft plan, was reviewed by Mayor Mike McGuinn and the Seattle City Council.
-In December 2012 City Council adopted the plan by ordinance.
+SPU released the Public Review Draft of the 2019 Water System Plan on March 12, 2018.
+The recommended final plan, which contained changes to address the comments received on the draft plan, was reviewed by Mayor Jenny Durkan and the Seattle City Council.
+In October 2018, the plan, as recommended, was adopted by City Ordinance 125687.